Benny Lewis (Fluent in 3 Months) – How Far Did He Get?

-How far did Benny get to Learning Fluent Mandarin in Three Months?
+How far did Benny Lewis get to Learn Fluent Mandarin in Three Months?

 (well not the whole time – I was cutting vegetables for a BBQ also).

-He is leaving the mainland tomorrow and it seemed there are quite a few people around on the internet who are interested to know how far he actually could progress.
+He was leaving the mainland soon and it seemed there are quite a few people around on the internet who are interested to know how far he actually could progress.

 He didn’t sit any exam or something like this but based on what we saw, our school teacher and I wrote a quick review of his language skills.

 Written by Andreas Laimboeck, LTL Language School Founder & CEO

 Fluent in 3 Months | Tones in Chinese

 Fluent in 3 Months | Pronunciation